MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ## Step 9: Review connection

-You can review your entire configuration and edit settings as needed before completing the connection. *Be sure to read the connector-specific information for your data source if you haven't already done so.* When you're ready to complete the connection, select **Finish updating**.
+You can review your entire configuration and edit settings as needed before completing the connection. *Be sure to read the connector-specific information for your data source if you haven't already done so.* When you're ready to complete the connection, select **Publish**.

+## Step 10: Manage connection results

+Results from your connection will be included in the All vertical by default after it’s published.
+If you do not want the connection results to be immediately available in All after it has been published, you can opt it out in this step.

-## Step 10: Customize the search results page
+## Step 11: Customize the search results page

-After publishing the connection, you need to customize the search results page with verticals and result types.
+After publishing the connection, you may want to customize the search results page with verticals and result types.
 To learn about customizing search results, review how to [manage verticals](manage-verticals.md) and [result types](manage-result-types.md).

-## Step 11: Confirm if the connection setup worked
+## Step 12: Confirm if the connection setup worked

 Go to the list of your published connections under the **Connectors** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Monitor your connections](manage-connector.md).